deneb-viz/deneb-viz.github.io/docs/getting-started/keyboard.md

 ## In-Editor

-Deneb utilizes Monaco Editor for JSON editing, which comes with its own keyboard shortcuts and can help you quite considerably in-terms of productivity.
+Deneb uses Monaco Editor for JSON editing, which comes with its own keyboard shortcuts and can significantly improve your productivity.
 You can view a list of shortcut keys by accessing the command palette, either from the context menu (right-clicking the editor), or pressing **Ctrl + F1**, e.g.:

 ##### Context menu